weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 Generally if you need a higher recall than the default parameters provide you with, you can use stronger parameters.
 This can either be done at build time (`efConstruction`, `maxConnections`) or at query time (`ef`).
 Roughly speaking, a higher `ef` value at query time means a more thorough search.
 It will have a slightly higher latency, but also lead to a slightly better recall.

 By changing the specified limit, you are implicitly changing the `ef` parameter.
-This is because the default `ef` value is set to `-1`, indicating that Weaviate should pick the paremeter based on the limit.
+This is because the default `ef` value is set to `-1`, indicating that Weaviate should pick the parameter based on the limit.
 The dynamic `ef` value is controlled using the configuration fields `dynamicEfMin` which acts as a lower boundary, `dynamicEfMax` which acts as an upper boundary and `dynamicEfFactor` which is the factor to derive the target `ef` based on the limit within the lower and upper boundary.

 Example: Using the default parameters `ef=-1`, `dynamicEfMin=100`, `dynamicEfMax=500`, `dynamicEfFactor=8`, you will end up with the following `ef` values based on the limit: